Skip to main content

 Chimney Crown Repair $600-$1,800 1-2 days Crown coat or complete rebuild, depending on damage

 The labor costs here reflect mountain work.
-Getting materials to Edwards, especially in winter, increases costs.
-We’re also working at altitude, which affects cure times for mortar and sealants.
-A job that takes 24 hours to cure at sea level might need 36-48 hours here.
+Getting materials to Edwards, especially in winter, adds to the bill.
+We’re also working at altitude, which stretches cure times for mortar and sealant.
+A job that takes 24 hours to cure at sea level might need 36 to 48 hours up here.

-When I’m working on a chimney crown, I use a specific mix designed for freeze-thaw cycles.
+When I’m working on a chimney crown, I use a specific mix made for freeze-thaw cycles.
 Standard crown coat products crack within a season at this elevation.
-The products we use cost more but last 15-20 years instead of 5-7.
+The stuff we use costs more and lasts 15 to 20 years instead of 5 to 7.

 Chimney Cap and Chase Cover Installation

-If you don’t have a proper chimney cap, you’re inviting problems.
-I’ve pulled out everything from bird nests to full-grown raccoons from Edwards’ chimneys.
-The cap keeps animals out, prevents rain and snow from entering, and blocks embers from escaping during use.
+If you don’t have a proper chimney cap, you’re asking for trouble.
+I’ve pulled everything from bird nests to full-grown raccoons out of Edwards chimneys.
+A good cap keeps animals out, stops rain and snow from getting in, and blocks embers from escaping while you’ve got a fire going.

 Cap Type Price Range Best For Lifespan